Newcomen Society of the United States: The Newcomen Society in North America

 Reluctant to slow down with age, Charles Penrose, Sr. died suddenly in 1958, the year he finally became president.
 The chairmanship next went to his son, Charles Penrose, Jr. (1921–2007).
 By 1981, The Newcomen Society in North America had 17,000 members.

-Decline
+Decline and closure

 Following the retirement of Charles Penrose, Jr., membership declined during the stewardship of his successors.
 Despite its mandate to promote engineering and technology, Newcomen maintained clubby rituals that seemed dated in the age of the internet and video conferencing.
 Newcomen sold the Exton campus and its sumptuous furnishings.
 Its collection of antique model engines was auctioned by Christie's in 2001.
 On December 17, 2007, Chairman Daniel V. Malloy and the trustees announced that The Newcomen Society of the United States would close.
 Over its 84–85 year existence, it honored more than 2,500 organizations and institutions.
 The archive of Newcomen Society histories is preserved at The National Museum of Industrial History in Bethlehem, Pennsylvania.
-In 2008 the sole active chapter incorporated itself as the Newcomen Society of Alabama.
+In 2008, the sole active chapter incorporated itself as the Newcomen Society of Alabama.
+As of May 2025 its web site had expired and an archived image from the previous December showed no updates since 2021.